Skip to main content

 engine.input.pointers.primary.on('down', function (evt) {});

-(parameter) evt: ex.Input.PointerEvent
+(parameter) evt: ex.PointerEvent

 engine.input.pointers.primary.on('up', function (evt) {});